 Night and day, my friends.
 Completely.

-If you make anything Irish this week, make it a loaf of this soda bread.
+If you make anything Irish for St. Patrick’s Day, make it a loaf of this soda bread.

 It doesn’t even need a main course to be enjoyed to the fullest.
 A little butter (or a lot of Kerrygold, if you’re anything like me) and you’re good to go!
 It’s also a tasty vessel for some homemade apple butter if you’re looking for something a little sweeter.